cervere/malmomagic/README.md

 So this file is available in the current folder.
 Run the following for the programs to be able to access it.

-'''
+`
-cervere@cervere:~/Documents/dirtest$ python setup.py ; source ~/.bashrc
+$ python setup.py ; source ~/.bashrc
-Adding current dir /home/cervere/Documents/dirtest to PYTHONPATH in your bashrc so that MalmoPlatform.so is accesible to your malmo programs
+Adding current dir ./malmomagic to PYTHONPATH in your bashrc so that MalmoPlatform.so is accessible to your malmo programs Done!
-Done!
 '''